ArthurClemens/uce-starter-typescript-rollup/README.md

 <MyCounter counter={99} />
 ```

-Which will generate a type error:
+Which will generate a type error - as expected:

 ```
 Type '{ counter: number; }' is not assignable to type 'IntrinsicAttributes & MyCounterProps'.